ndriannazriel/Advanced-Network-Tech/Lab 6 Configuration.md

 permit ip 192.168.0.0 0.0.0.127 142.99.4.0 0.0.0.63
 deny ip 192.168.0.0 0.0.0.127 142.99.0.0 0.0.255.255
 permit ip 192.168.0.0 0.0.0.127 any
-permit udp any any eq 53
+permit udp any any eq 67
-permit tcp any any eq 53
+permit udp any any eq 68
+deny tcp any any
+deny udp any any

 int g2/0
 ip access-group DMZ_Internet_Access in